-2020 Vision is the collective name for the suite of documents that make up Hertsmere's new Corporate Plan 2017-2020, which will guide the work of the council for the next three to four years.
+2020 Vision is the collective name for the suite of documents that make up Hertsmere's new Corporate Plan 2017-2020, which guides the work of the council.
 The Plan reflects the decision of the council to focus on key actions which will have the biggest impact on our work whilst also reflecting our desire to continue to deliver high quality services to our residents.